corbiton/react-extended-components/readme.md

 ### Branch
-Analogous to If else statements in programming languages, Branch component helps you render some elements when a condition is true and some other elements when the condition is false
+Analogous to If else statements in programming languages, Branch component helps you render some elements when the condition is true and some other elements when the condition is false

 ```
-    import {ShouldRender} from 'reactive';
+    import { Branch } from 'react-extended-components';

     const App = ()=>{